 1924 Hupmobile Model R *

 And if the seller insists on going take along a friend to engage him or her so that you can concentrate on the vehicle.
 You should also ask to look at maintenance records and receipts for significant repairs or restoration so you can compare the documented odometer reading and replaced parts with what you see.
 And finally, if you are still serious about buying the vehicle, arrange to have the engine and drivetrain inspected by a qualified mechanic "of your choosing".
-(If you live in the Austin, Texas, you might give Nicholas at Cornerstone Mobile Auto Repair a call.)
 Given the anxiety and confusion that generally accompany a purchase it is easy to overlook important and potentially costly items so use a check list (like the one below) and take lots of pictures inside and out for future reference.
 The list at the bottom of this page will help.

 There are many problems that may occur related to road handling.
 Considering the many factors that can influence road handling, it is difficult to understand sometimes why a vehicle perform in a certain manner on the road.
 Road handling can be affected by the characteristics of the car, the weather conditions, as well as the road conditions, by the familiarity of the driver with the car, as well as the position and support for the driver while driving.